iceBear67/linguee/README.md

 ## Themed Texts

-With a themed text, you can focus on what you should emphasize to players instead of how you organize colors.
+With a themed text, you can focus on what you want to emphasize to players instead of how to organize colors.

 ``Use a `Sticky Wand` to attack them!`` -> `Use a &oSticky Wand&r to attack them!` -> `&bUse a &e&oSticky Wand&r&b to attack them!`